A common question we’re asked by business owners entering the digital space – how much does a website cost?

 The domain name consists of the second-level domain and top-level domain (TLD).
 The second-level domain is the first part of the domain name, while the TLD is the extension (or suffix).

-According to GoDaddy, here are the most expensive TLDs:
+According to GoDaddy, here are examples of TLDs on sale:

 Image via GoDaddy

-Popular extensions such as .com or .org typically cost more than less established ones such as .club or .me.
+Website pricing for popular extensions such as .com or .org typically is more than less established ones such as .club or .me.

 For instance, .com can cost $15 per year while .net can cost you $10.
 Less popular TLDs such as .me or .club can cost between $2 and $4 per year.